 After a twelve-hour day working in a recording studio somewhere, I would relax in my hotel room with a glass or two of red, and prowl the internet.
 I was learning and looking for rare titles I wanted.
 My wife, Ann, would have the boxes of my online finds for me when I got back home.

 So, to answer my question from a few paragraphs ago, I am now the curator, editor, and publisher of these stories from Dark Lantern Tales.
 Being immersed in these old detective stories, and going through all the stages to bring them from the scarce originals to new editions, has become my new obsession.
-My search is for adventurous Historical Fiction readers, and I hardly miss making records at all.
+My search is for adventurous Historical Fiction readers.
 Welcome to the world of action-packed crime thrillers of the late 1800s!

 Come visit my new site!